xaviervia/object-pattern/README.md

 Object Pattern structures for JavaScript.

+> You can try them out on the [Object Pattern playground](http://xaviervia.github.io/object-pattern/)

 `object-pattern` provides a fast and complete analog of Regular Expressions but aimed to describe generic object structures instead of strings.